 - Chunky 18-inch alloy wheels

-- Raised ground clearance
+- Higher ground clearance

-- Integrated roof rails and a familiar SUV-style front fascia
+- A familiar SUV-style front fascia

 Powertrain and Platform

-- 6-speed manual or automatic transmission
+- A 6-speed manual or automatic gearbox

-- 4WD system with multiple terrain modes
+- A 4WD system with multiple terrain modes

 Expected Launch & Global Plans